m7anj/m7anj/README.md

-# ᴍᴀɴᴊ
+# manj

-- cs undergrad @ University of Birmingham.
+- cs undergrad @ University of Birmingham
+- tech inthusiast
 - i love problem-solving, everything i do is either to help myself or others around the world

 ## my stack